-Raffles is one of the UK’s leading experts on travel loyalty programmes.
-He currently has over 2.5 million Avios points and over 11 million airline, hotel and credit card points in total, and has redeemed over 10 million airline miles and hotel and credit card points over the last decade.
+Raffles (Rob) is regarded as one of the UK’s leading experts on business travel, air miles, travel loyalty programmes and loyalty credit cards and is regularly featured in the media.
+He currently has over 2 million Avios points and over 8 million airline, hotel and credit card points in total, and has redeemed over 10 million airline miles and hotel and credit card points over the last decade.

-An ex-City of London analyst and a Fellow of the Chartered Institute for Securities & Investment, Head for Points allows him to turn his analytical skills to helping readers earn as many loyalty points as they can, and then redeem them wisely.
+An ex-City of London private equity and venture capital investor and a Fellow of the Chartered Institute for Securities & Investment, Head for Points allows him to turn his analytical skills to helping readers earn as many loyalty points as they can, and then redeem them wisely.

 For advertising, press, PR, commercial, product review, speaking or consulting enquiries (or just for help with your general miles and points queries), please e-mail raffles [at] headforpoints.co.uk

 Head for Points offers a unique opportunity for travel brands to connect with a highly focussed audience of UK-based business travellers and upmarket leisure travellers.

 On a good day, Head for Points is ranked by Alexa as one of the 2,500 most visited websites in the UK.
 For UK online readership, we are ranked substantially higher than Business Traveller and Flyertalk.

 - 835,000 page views in September 2015

 - 157,000 unique visitors in September 2015

 - 8,507,000 page views over the previous 12 months